 Steps per day using pedometer: establish baseline.
 Increase number of steps by 500 each week until goal reached.

-You should not rely on this pocket tool for financial or legal advice.
+You should not rely on information tools for medical, financial or legal advice.
 It provides general information only.
 NICE is not responsible for any use of the information other than for general educational/informational purposes and no claim can be made against NICE or any of its personnel for any such use.